 Code of Conduct

-- Compliance with applicable governmental laws, rules and regulations;
+- compliance with applicable governmental laws, rules and regulations; and

-This Code supplements the Company's Employee Handbook, including a Code of Ethics, which sets forth the key policies and procedures that govern the conduct of all of the Company's employees.
-The Employee Handbook, however, shall not be deemed a part of this Code.
+This Code supplements the Company’s Employee Guide and the Code of Ethics, which sets forth the key policies and procedures that govern the conduct of all of the Company’s employees.

-- Avoiding situations in which their personal, family or financial interests conflict with those of the Company;
+- avoiding situations in which their personal, family and financial interests conflict with those of the Company

-- Refraining from undisclosed romantic relationships between managers and their direct reports or subordinates that violate the Company’s Employee Guide and Code of Ethics Policy.
+- refraining from undisclosed romantic relationships between managers and their direct reports or subordinates that violate the Company’s Employee Guide and Code of Ethics Policy.
 Each participant in such a relationship must, at the outset of the relationship, bring it to the attention of their Human Resources Leader, who will then, working with senior leadership team, determine appropriate action, including but not limited to moving the employees involved to different positions.
-Any romantic relationship between employees which conflicts with Beacon Roofing Supply’s personal and business values, work environment, or productivity is prohibited and could lead to discipline up to and including termination;
+Any romantic relationship between employees which conflicts with the Company’s personal and business values, work environment or productivity is prohibited and could lead to discipline up to and including termination;

 The Company encourages directors, officers, and employees to avoid even the appearance of a conflict of interest and to raise ethical questions, concerns or suggestions with appropriate individuals within the Company, including supervisors, managers, executive management, or human resources.

-Directors, officers, and employees who have access to confidential information with respect to the Company are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company's business.
+Directors, officers, and employees who have access to confidential information with respect to the Company are not permitted to use or share that information for stock trading purposes or for any other purpose except the conduct of the Company’s business.
 All non-public information about the Company should be considered confidential information.
-To use non-public information for personal financial benefit or to "tip" others who might make an investment decision on the basis of this information is not only unethical but also illegal.
-In order to assist with compliance with laws against insider trading, the Company has adopted a specific policy governing trading by directors, officers, and employees in securities of the Company.
-This policy is distributed to every director and officer, and any employee who has access to material non-public information.
-If any director, officer, or employee has any questions, please consult the Chief Financial Officer.
+To use non-public information for personal financial benefit or to “tip” others who might make an investment decision based on this information is not only unethical but also illegal.
+In order to assist with compliance with laws against insider trading, the Company has adopted a specific policy governing trading by directors, officers and employees in securities of the Company.
+The policy is distributed to every director and officer, and any employee who has access to material non-public information.
+If any director, officer, or employee has any questions, please consult Joseph Nowicki, the Chief Financial Officer.

-Any director, officer or employee who in good faith believes or suspects that any portion of this Code has been violated (including any violation of Section III of this Code) should report such violation to the Chief Financial Officer, at Beacon Roofing Supply, Inc., 1 Lakeland Park Drive, Peabody, MA 01961.
-If the reporting person does not feel comfortable addressing the issue with the Chief Financial Officer, the reporting person should report such violation to the Chair of the Audit Committee at Beacon Roofing Supply, Inc., 1 Lakeland Park Drive, Peabody, MA 01961.
+Any director, officer or employee who in good faith believes or suspects that any portion of this Code has been violated (including any violation of Section III of this Code) should report such violation to Joseph Nowicki, Chief Financial Officer, at Beacon Roofing Supply, Inc., 505 Huntmar Park Drive, Suite 300, Herndon, VA 20170.
+If the reporting person does not feel comfortable addressing the issue with Joseph Nowicki, the Chief Financial Officer, the reporting person should report such violation to the Chair of the Audit Committee at Beacon Roofing Supply, Inc., 505 Huntmar Park Drive, Suite 300, Herndon, VA 20170.
 Any such report will be promptly evaluated and/or investigated.
-While the Company prefers that any individual who wishes to make such a complaint identify him/herself (to assist in the understanding of the concerns expressed), the Company has created a "hotline", accessible by phone or via the Company's website at www.beaconroofingsupply.com, where directors, officers or employees may anonymously report known or suspected violations of this Code.
+While the Company prefers that the individual who wishes to make such a complaint identify him/herself (to assist in the understanding of the concerns expressed), the Company has created a “hotline”, accessible by phone or via the Company’s website at www.beaconroofingsupply.com, where directors, officers or employees may anonymously report known or suspected violations of this Code.
 To access the voicemail hotline, call 1-866-574-1199.
-Any person reporting such a violation should be prepared to provide as much detail as possible about the suspected violation, including the individuals involved, the nature of the violation, documentation of the violation, and any other information which may be helpful in the Company's evaluation and, if necessary, investigation of the complaint.
+Any person reporting such a violation should be prepared to provide as much detail as possible about the suspected violation, including the individuals involved, the nature of the violation, documentation of the violation, and any other information which may be helpful in the Company’s evaluation and, if necessary, investigation of the complaint.
 Prompt disclosure to the appropriate parties is vital to ensure a thorough and timely evaluation and appropriate resolution.
 A violation of this Code is a serious matter and could have legal implications.
 Allegations of such behavior are not taken lightly and should not be made to embarrass someone or put him or her in a false light.
 Therefore, any reports of suspected violations should always be made in good faith.

 Any violation of applicable law or any deviation from the standards embodied in this Code will result in appropriate corrective and/or disciplinary action, up to and including termination of employment.

-This Code is a statement of certain fundamental principles, policies, and procedures that govern the Company's directors, officers, and employees in the conduct of the Company's business.
-It is not intended to and does not create any rights in any employee, customer, supplier, competitor, stockholder, or other.
+This Code is a statement of certain fundamental principles, policies, and procedures that govern the Company’s directors, officers and employees in the conduct of the Company’s business.
+It is not intended to and does not create any rights in any employee, customer, supplier, competitor, stockholder, or other individuals.